jrera1796/Note-Taker/README.md

 ## Usage

-If you'd like to clone this repository you will also need to install the following dependency -npm i express
+If you'd like to clone this repository you will also need to install the following dependency
+- npm i express

 ## Contribution
 Made by Jose R.